 While there is no quick fix, here are some pro tips and tricks that can help encourage thicker looking hair.

 1. Trim Your Tresses

-Experts agree that washing your hair with shampoo too frequently can leave it dry and susceptible to breakage.
-To minimize damage, try to keep shampooing down to two to three times per week, especially if you already have dry and damaged hair.
-Lucky for you, there are other hair-cleansing options out there that don’t require a typical shampoo, like a dry shampoo, which soaks up excess oils while adding texture and volume to limp, dull hair.
+To minimize damage, try to keep shampooing down to two to three times per week, especially if you already have damaged hair or a dry scalp.
+Luckily, there are other hair-cleansing options that don’t require a typical water-based lather.
+Consider alternating hair wash days with ones in which you use a dry shampoo to soak up excess oil while adding texture and volume.